LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/seems-like-a-party-on-heaven.md

 &nbsp;

-I wish you saved me regardless
+I wish that you saved me regardless

-of my own paranoia.
+of my paranoia,

+but no,

+you are long gone.

 &nbsp;